locana-co/PGRestAPI/docs/Ubuntu_Install.md

 	TO <username>;

 ###Create settings.js file
 Copy the settings.js.example file and update the postgres server name, port and username and password to point to your PostGreSQL instance.

+	sudo cp settings.js.example settings.js

 *For security reasons, it is recommended that you use a READ ONLY PostGreSQL User.*